mashedpot82/data_analytics_portfolio/Ravenstack Analysis/readme.md

 # Customer Churn Analysis of the Ravenstack Company
 This folder contains a churn analysis of the ravenstack company using sql and tableau.
-The goal of this project is to verify three hypotheses that I have regarding the ravenstack datase:
+The goal of this project is to verify three hypotheses that I have regarding the ravenstack dataset:
 1. Churn is denser in some industries: Most churn happens in one or two industries
 2. Churn is seasonal: Most churn happens in a particular set of months
 3. Churn is subscription tier localized: Most churn happens in a particular subscription tier